tmtsoftware/esw/docs/src/main/sequencer/scripts/scripts.md

 # Sequencer Scripts

-All logic in Sequencer is implemented in Sequencer scripts.
-Scripts are written in in Kotlin using a TMT developed Domain Specific Language (DSL) to facilitate development.
+All logic in a Sequencer is implemented in Sequencer scripts.
+Scripts are written in Kotlin using a TMT developed Domain Specific Language (DSL) to facilitate development.
 This section describes the DSL in detail.

-As an alternate to procedural style scripting, some framework DSL has been provided to allow scripting using a Finite State Machine (FSM) (still in development).
+As an alternate to procedural style scripting, a framework DSL has been provided to allow scripting using a Finite State Machine (FSM) (still in development).